CamilleIvins/fs-journal/notes/05-javascript.md

 === <-- must be exactly this to be drawn or identified

 string around interpolated values to pass down values to string literal

+# Aug 17th *FIXME - Scrum lecture
+Org structure - sort of // to the ideas around military division of authority, but with managerial trappings - OODA with corporate design

+Sam doing game logic on new game based on Scrum - Zookeeper Backlog -> In Progress -> Review -> Done
+Sprints - task oriented progress of minimum viable product --> the real MVP

+What makes it a game - what interactions? <-- backlog of tasks brainstormed (i.e. feeding, taking guest tickets, payment process, loss on animal death, etc...)

+main>section.row in CSS will target the sections in main with row class

+   # *NOTE - interval calls
+setInterval( , ) <-- argument (set of instructions/callbackf(n)) and time (delay/"timeout" how often you want this to execute, time is guaged in miliseconds, so your number will be large)
+^ functions as arguments are passed as set of instruction

+setInterval(function) <--do not add function's () after, or else it will only invoke once, not set as an interval AS YOU PLACED THIS TO BE
+^ setInterval(speedUpCoding(), 10000) <--bad
+^ setInterval(speedUpCoding, 10000) <-- good
+setInterval(() => {})

+CLAMP - end limit to interval
+i.e. IF hunger reaches 0, then redeclare object key to set #, in this case, keep it as 0

+building duplicate lines? think about refactoring - ie, not making a feed button for each animal in a zoo ** create an update vs draw (changing preexisting vs new)

+*NOTE - write "debugger" within a function - is a code to pause the code at that line when running in real time on the localhost8080

+relate strings to objects to manipulate them --> puppeteer alias all in array via full function, but based on specific onclick

+function feedAnimal(animalName) {
+   let founAnimal = aminals.find(animal => animal.name == animalName)
+   foundAnimal.hunger ++
+   if (foundAnimal.hunger>= 100)  foundAnimal.humger = 100

+updateAnimal(foundAnimal)
+}

+now can write // function

+function updateAnimal(animal) { <---name of object here does not matter, but it does in the functions within which it is called.
+Here is banana word, but it is a paramenter in the feedAnimal function console.log('updating')

+   let animalStatsElem = document.getElementById(`${animal.name}Stats`)
+                                                      //^consistent naming will be your friend animalStatsElem.innerText = `${animal.name} | ${animal.status} | ${animal.hunger}`
+}

+   # *NOTE - switch statement

+Trigger a change in Y for change in X consolidate based off of multiple conditions

+   //#region
+   //#endregion
+   ^ to lock off and collapse code sections

+# TBD Aug 18th